Underwriting & Risk

 How do Indian insurers share information about moral hazard risks?

 The Insurance Information Bureau of India (IIB), established under IRDAI, maintains a centralised database of insurance policies and claims across all non-life insurers.
 This allows underwriters to verify whether a proposer has a history of frequent claims, policy cancellations, or claim repudiations with other insurers.
-Additionally, industry forums such as the General Insurance Council and regional insurance associations facilitate informal information sharing about known fraud patterns and high-risk proposers.
-However, data sharing must comply with the Digital Personal Data Protection Act, 2023 — insurers must ensure that information sharing is proportionate and based on legitimate underwriting purposes.
+In addition, industry forums such as the General Insurance Council and regional insurance associations facilitate informal information sharing about known fraud patterns and high-risk proposers.
+However, data sharing must comply with the Digital Personal Data Protection Act, 2023: insurers must ensure that information sharing is proportionate and based on legitimate underwriting purposes.

 Related Glossary Terms